-Three teams of wounded servicemen and women are embarked upon on one of the most high profile expeditions of modern times, racing across 3° to the Geographic South Pole.
-Wounded from the UK, the US and the Commonwealth (Australia and Canada) will participated in this gruelling challenge.
+Three teams of wounded servicemen and women embarked upon on one of the most high profile expeditions of modern times, racing across 3° to the Geographic South Pole.
+Wounded from the UK, the US and the Commonwealth (Australia and Canada) participated in this gruelling challenge.

 Go to South Pole 2013

 The world’s highest mountain is a daunting prospect – unpredictable weather, freezing temperatures and altitude sickness, combined with the technical challenges of climbing a mountain, makes this one of the world’s most difficult expeditions.
 WWTW planned an ascent from Nepal in May 2012.
 The challenge was severe but once again highlighted that our wounded servicemen and women are an extraordinary group of young people who, with your kindness and generosity, we aim to support.